TRAUMA SENSITIVE YOGA & EMBODIED MOVEMENT HALF-DAY RETREAT

 Sunday, October 1st, 10:00am - 2:30pm

-This class is for individuals with personal histories of trauma, PTSD or Complex trauma.
-Together we will practice forms, movement and breathing to help you connect with your body in a safe way and at your own pace.
-The practice can be done on a chair, or on a yoga mat.
+This retreat is specifically for individuals with histories of trauma or Complex trauma.
+Together we will practice GENTLE trauma sensitive yoga and embodied movement and breath practices to help you connect with your body in a safe way, in a safe environment, and at your own pace.
 You don't have to be flexible, fit or strong and NO yoga experience or special yoga clothes are required.

 Trauma Center Trauma Sensitive Yoga (TCTSY) is an empirically validated clinical intervention and complementary treatment for complex trauma or chronic, treatment resistant post-traumatic stress disorder (PTSD).
 The TCTSY methodology is based on central components of the hatha style of yoga, modified to build trauma survivors’ experiences of empowerment and connection with their bodies, in a safe way, at their own pace, completely in charge of their own experience.

 In TCTSY participants engage in practicing simple yoga forms, movements and breathing.
 TCTSY does not use physical hands-on adjustments to influence a participant’s physical form, and the emphasis in not on the appearance, (i.e. doing it “right”), or receiving approval of an external authority.
 Rather, the focus is on the internal experience of the participant.

 TCTSY is built on the foundations of Trauma Theory, Attachment Theory and Neuroscience and uses key elements of interoception, shared authentic experience and choice making.